Showing all 5 results

 As you may know, bathing in hard water leaves your skin and hair looking dry and lifeless.
 Additionally, you may experience that shampoo does not lather effectively with hard water.
 Washing machines will require additional detergent to prevent clothes from looking worn out; dishes will come out stained, and there will be residue build-up on your shower curtains.

-Without a water softener, you will end up spending a considerable amount of money and time on fixing the damage caused by hard water to your appliances and your health.
+Without a water softening system, you will end up spending a considerable amount of money and time on fixing the damage caused by hard water to your appliances and your health.

 How Does a Water Softener Work?

 As mentioned earlier, a water softener works through the ion exchange process.
 This process removes calcium and magnesium from water, which is known to cause hardness in water.
-The resin strips all the hardness out of the water as it flows through the water softener.
+The resin strips all the hardness out of the water as it flows through the device.

 Can You Drink Water from a Water Softener?